 The Human Rights Defender Podcast

 The Human Rights Defender; a podcast series that explores the work and lives of brave individuals standing up for our human rights.
-In the first season, we’re taking an in-depth look at the Western Balkans and Turkey.
-You can listen to episodes of The Human Rights Defender via Spotify and Apple Podcasts, we will also be publishing episodes via Civil Rights Defenders’ Youtube channel.
+In Season 2, aside from Spotify and Apple Podcasts, we will also be publishing episodes via Civil Rights Defenders’ Youtube channel.